 Cardinalis cardinalis is featured in today’s Top 200 Photo. photo #120 is: Danielle and I love cardinals.
 We love how bright red they are, their “masks”, their mohawks, and the way they hop around on the ground.
 The funniest thing about cardinals is that they try to act tough with the smaller birds, but the […]

-I now know this is a red-winged blackbird.
+Once again to Chicago for this Top 200 Photo. photo #134 is: I now know this is a red-winged blackbird.
 At the time I just thought it was an awesome-looking bird that let me get really close to it for a photo.
 The most unsettling aspect of this photo is that the beak doesn’t hinge […]

 A bird in this Top 200 Photo. photo #168 is: This is one of my best bird photos both from a subject standpoint and a technical standpoint.
 Birds are exceptionally hard to photograph.
 All animals are hard as they’re more unpredictable than humans, but birds are exceptionally frantic.
 It’s probably partly because they have a […]

 This Northern Mockingbird is one of the many birds in my yard.
 I can’t quite pinpoint what it is about birds that fascinate Danielle and I, but we love to watch them cavorting around the yard and interacting with each other.

 I was reading Scott Kelby’s Digital Photography books when he suggested making a background calendar to get my photos out there.
 A lot of people at work like to have these types of backgrounds and I follow another photographer/blogger that does the same.
 Here’s my January 2010 calendar.
 To make these your background, click on […]

 Another hard bird to photograph.
 The blue jays are in my yard even less often than the cardinals.
 And they run away at the slightest move by me.
 But, once again, patience paid off.

 Dealing with the snow by being inactive as possible.